Eight-week class led by Shokuchi Deirdre Carrigan

 Class time: optional zazen from 6:30 to 7pm, class from 7:15 to 8:45pm

 This class will be offered online via live stream Zoom.
-Participants will received log in details after registering.
+Participants will receive log in details after registering.

 The Four Foundations of Mindfulness: The Practice of Meditation taught by the Buddha